simonberner/mcp-ts-demo-cf/README.md

 If all goes well, you should see the tools become available in your local MCP client and be able to do something like this:

 ![example](example.png)

+## Good to know

+- [zod](https://github.com/colinhacks/zod?tab=readme-ov-file#introduction) is a TypeScript-first declaration and validation library.